 When each party to party fulfills the obligations arising under the contract according to the terms and conditions of the contract, it is called actual performance and the contract comes to end.

-‘A’ is a person who agrees to sell his watch to ‘B’ is another person for $20.
+‘A’ is a person who agrees to sell his watch to ‘B’ for another person for $20.
 ‘A’ delivers the watch and ‘B’ makes the payments.
 There is actual performance.

 ii.
 Offer of Performance: